 "The waking world demands her return.
 You will remain here for the time being."

 That was all he had to say.
 He returned to the inn, silent as a ghost.
-I looked to Rose, and saw her eyes were sparkling.
-Tears were about to escape her eyes.
+I looked to Rose, and saw tears in her eyes.

 "I guess this is goodbye."

 I'd known her only a few hours.
 Why was I feeling guilty about leaving, then?